-James D. Agresti is the president of Just Facts, a think tank dedicated to researching and publishing verifiable facts about public policy issues.
+James D. Agresti is the president of Just Facts, a think tank dedicated to publishing thoroughly researched facts about public policy issues.

 His writings have been cited by numerous major media outlets, academic institutions, think tanks and government entities.
 A brief sampling includes CBS, PBS, Investor's Business Daily, Vanderbilt University, the University of Wisconsin Madison, National Review, the Huffington Post, Roll Call, Encyclopædia Britannica, the Journal of Global Faultlines, the Heritage Foundation, PolitiFact, the Wisconsin Legislature, the Oklahoma Department of Labor, and the education ministry of Northern Ireland.

 Jim holds a Bachelor of Science in Mechanical Engineering from Brown University and has worked as a designer of jet aircraft engines, a technical sales professional, and chief engineer of a firm that customizes helicopters.
 He is also the author of Rational Conclusions, a rigorously documented and acclaimed book evidencing factual support for the Bible across a broad array of academic disciplines.

 Television: Jim has appeared on the WBRZ Morning Show (ABC), The Real Story with Gretchen Carlson (Fox News), WAFB's 9 New This Morning (CBS), Varney & Co.
 (Fox Business), Tipping Point with Liz Wheeler (One America News), and The 700 Club (CBN).